 Yes!
 We offer the same services that we offer undergraduate students to graduate students and faculty.
 In addition, we offer specialized services for graduate students on our Graduate Students page, as well as additional support for faculty on our Faculty and Staff Resources page.

 You must be present and engaged for the duration of your consultation.
 Rather than being an editing service, we help you develop the editing skills you need during your appointment.
 We are here to guide you along the process of becoming a better writer.

 Yes!
 No matter the subject, good writing should be clear, concise, organized, cohesive, indicative of critical thinking skills, able to support your claim, formatted correctly, and grammatically correct.
 The Writing Center can help with all of these things.

 We offer free one-on-one peer consultations to guide students through the writing process, which ultimately empowers students to make well-informed decisions about their texts.

-All students, faculty, and staff can visit our Make an Appointment page on our website to schedule their in-person and live-chat online appointments.
+All students, faculty, and staff can make an appointment to schedule their appointments.
+All appointments will be online due to COVID-19 until further notice.
 Graduate students seeking asynchronous feedback on assignments without a live meeting can do so by submitting their assignment for asynchronous review on our Graduate Students page.

 Before making your first appointment, sign up for an account with us by clicking the "Register for an Account" link on our Make an Appointment page.
 You must use your augusta.edu e-mail account to register successfully.
 After registering, log in and select the time that you would like to come in.